Esmendez90/note-taker/README.md

 ## Description

-1 .Application should allow users to create and save notes.
+* Application should allow users to create and save notes.
-2. Application should allow users to view previously saved notes.
+* Application should allow users to view previously saved notes.
-3. Application should allow users to delete previously saved notes.
+* Application should allow users to delete previously saved notes.

 ## Requirements